 Summing it up

-Using Instagram, you can leverage a powerful way to connect with your audience, gain a following and effectively market your brand.
+Using Instagram, you can leverage a powerful way to connect with your audience, gain a following, and effectively market your brand.

-Making sure you have an appealing bio and profile, building relationships with followers and influencers, posting regularly, making a business profile, and making the most of Instagram ads can give your business sturdy footing on social media.
+Making sure you have an appealing bio and profile, building relationships with followers and influencers, posting regularly, making a business profile, and making the most of Instagram ads can give your business a sturdy footing on social media.

 The most important part of all is keeping up with your Instagram page and making tweaks as needed to ensure your efforts are as effective as possible for your business.